DFIRnotes/rules/example_irs.md

 _should provide: "given sources of various indicator types"_

-_further talk about yuor confidence or fidelity ratings for sources and types inside and outside?_
+_further talk about your confidence or fidelity ratings for sources and types inside and outside?_

 Internally generated (produced locally )
 * What internal sources of atomic host indicators are available in the environment ?